BlinkID/blinkid-verify-android/README.md

 ## <a name="quick-sample"></a> Quick start with the sample apps

 1. Open Android Studio.
-2. In Quick Start dialog choose _Open project_
+2. In `Quick Start` dialog choose _Open project_.
-3. In File dialog select _BlinkIDVerify_ folder.
+3. In `File` dialog select _BlinkIDVerify_ folder.
 4. Wait for the project to load.
-If Android studio asks you to reload project on startup, select `Yes`.
+If Android Studio asks you to reload the project on startup, select `Yes`.

 #### Included sample apps:

-- **_app_** demonstrates quick and straightforward integration of the BlinkID Verify SDK by using the provided UX to verify a document and display the results.
+- **_app_** demonstrates quick and straightforward integration of the BlinkID Verify SDK using the provided UX in Jetpack Compose to verify a document and display the results.

 ## <a name="sdk-integration"></a> SDK integration